scientificgo/testutil/README.md

 # testutil

-Package `testutil` provides generic functions for testing and benchmarking in [Go](https://golang.org).
+Package `testutil` provides generic functions for testing in [Go](https://golang.org).
 Please consult the [GoDoc](https://godoc.org/scientificgo.org/testutil) page for specific details and visit [ScientificGo](https://scientificgo.org) to see more scientific packages for Go.

 ### Installation